Best Dressed Stars at the 2019 Critics' Choice Awards

 Emma McIntyre/Getty Images

 The Killing Eve star looked elegant in a beautiful white Zuhair Murad dress with embroidery.
+She also wore Silvia Furmanovich's Gingko earrings made from carved rock crystal, brown and white diamonds and pearls.

 Frazer Harrison/Getty Images